 - Advise tribal leaders with confidential legal risk analysis,

-- Consult on the structures and process of arms of the tribe, such as tribal court administration and process and establishment of committees, and,
+- Consult on the structures and process of arms of the tribe, such as tribal court administration and process and establishment of committees,

 - Litigate questions related to sovereign immunity.